veeeetus/organiser/README.md

 each task (up to 8 tasks which are closest to deadline)  <br>
 Here you can also as I mentioned add your tasks. <br> <br>
-It works as a simple organising application which lets you add your tasks, assignments, appointments, everything you wish and keeps it saved on your account, other user can't see them.
+It works as a simple organising application which lets you add your tasks, assignments, appointments, everything you wish and keeps it saved on your account, other users can't see them.
 It has some cool features as hovering on a task to see a deadline or similar stuff I will write about it a bit later. <br>
 <hr/><br>
-<h2> How to add a task </h2>
+<h2> How to add a task </h2> <br>
 Firstly you add a title which works as a pointer to that task (later on you can move task or delete it by its title), titles are unique but for every user so there can be same title saved in database many times but it will always have different user's id. <br> <br>